Ukarumpa: Geography

 Ukarumpa is located on the Ba'e River.
 The Ba'e originates upstream from Ukarumpa and runs through the Gadsup area on to Kainantu.
 It lies at an altitude of approximately 1620 m.
 The climate is Equatorial Highland; there are cool days and nights, with daily afternoon rains between November and March.

 The flora are primarily evergreen trees (Pine, Eucalyptus, Casuarina); there are also coffee plantations nearby, and kunai grass-covered hills.

-Airfield
+Infrastructure

+Airstrip

-The settlement has its own air strip, Aiyura Airport, home to a fleet of STOL aircraft operated by SIL.
+Ukarumpa has its own air strip located about a mile outside the compound which is home to a fleet of STOL aircraft operated by SIL.